 CIVIL WAR MILITARY "FIRSTS"

-engine was being used in railroad
+The steam engine was being used in railroad

-biggest one of all, the ironclad ships.
-Wooden
+the biggest one of all, the ironclad ships.

-activity, you will read about the
+this Naval activity, you will read about the

 GO TO PART FIVE: